johnston9/la-donut/README.md

 <img src="documentation/readme-images/login.png" width="90%">
 </h2>

- See Further Testing login and register pages.

  - [Back to Table of Content](#table-of-content)

 ### Recipes Page

   This page shows images of different recipes the user can click on and go to each one.
 There is a Latest Recipe link on the Checkout Complete page to take the user to the Latest Recipe.
 This is a feature designed to take the user further into the site and create an account.
 Under each recipe there is a link to view or add comments on the Chat Page for which the user need to create an account.
-See...

 <p align="center"><strong>Recipes Page</strong></p>
 <h2 align="center">